Last updated November 12th, 2018.

 Cebu just happens to have all three of those.

 More than 80% of all ships built in the Philippines are made in Cebu.
-A lot of furniture, electronics, and toys are also manufactured here.
+A lot of furniture, toys, and electronics are also manufactured here.
 In addition, tourists and retirees are flocking to Cebu in record numbers because of the excellent beaches nearby.

 As such, investors should consider buying real estate in smaller cities like Cebu or Davao.
-They’ll probably have higher returns than Manila over the long-term.
-Prices are also more reasonable outside the nation’s capital.
+They will probably have higher returns than Manila over the long-term.
+Prices are more reasonable outside the nation’s capital too.

 One caveat is the lack of choices compared to Manila.
-Condos in Cebu are just starting to be built – and not all developers are winners.
+Condos in Cebu are just starting to get built – and not all developers are winners.

-A bit of extra patience and due-diligence is needed if you’re buying Cebu real estate.
+A bit of extra patience and due-diligence is definitely needed if you’re buying Cebu real estate.

 Davao is the country’s largest city outside of Manila – and also one of its fastest growing.
 Its economy grew by an impressive 11% in 2017, outpacing the 6.7% rate for the Philippines as a whole.